-Although we still travel extensively, I really appreciate the time we spent travelling when Esmé was a baby.
+Although we still travel extensively, I really appreciate the time we spent travelling on my maternity leave when Esmé was a baby.
 It is just so much easier compared to when they start walking!

 7. … and before they cost an arm and a leg at age 2